londonb/js-Ember-marketplace/agile.md

 TO DO
-* As a user, I would like to add multiple items to my shopping cart.

 * As a user, I would like to see the total cost of all items in my cart.